 You need to decide which occupation to nominate before submitting an application for assessment with VETASSESS.
-However, you can contact us to change your nominated occupation at any time before your assessment is finalised.

 If your assessment has already been completed, you may apply for another skills assessment application under the criteria relevant to your new nominated occupation.

 For scientific occupations such as Life Scientist, Agricultural Scientist, Physicist and Chemist, it may be possible to consider your doctoral studies to meet our skills assessment requirement if the work is at an appropriate skill level, is at least 20 working hours per week, and you are paid.
 You are required to provide official evidence supporting paid employment at this level.
 Official evidence would include: research publications; a statement of service from the Head of the Department indicating the significance of the research and your tasks; how you are remunerated.
 Please note that evidence of remuneration would include scholarship grants (full tuition fee coverage and stipend) at doctoral degree (research) level.